Hyperband-based Bayesian Optimization for Black-box Prompt Selection: On the Generalization from Validation to Test

-The results we have presented here further provide justification for using a multi-fidelity scheduler over the validation instances during prompt selection, such as HB.
-Poor performing prompts can be differentiated using few validation instances, however, well-performing prompts need to be evaluated on larger sets so that one can effectively tell their validation performances apart.
+The empirical results we have presented here further provide justification for using a multi-fidelity scheduler over the validation instances during prompt selection, such as Hyperband.
+Poor-performing prompts can be differentiated using few validation instances, however, well-performing prompts need to be evaluated on larger sets so that one can effectively tell their validation errors apart.